CrispyNuggetD/42_Singapore_SUTD/Daily Progress Tracker/Daily Progress Tracker.md

 - More ChatGPT, learn typedefs and void function pointers.
 - Updated study notes, daily progress tracker.
 #### 25/12 (Thurs 39):
+- Merry Christmas!
+I'm bored, so why not study something I love?
+- Made ft_printf makefile, learnt and links to libft in other directory using -I flag
+- Edited libft makefile for clarity (for evaluator) and correctness
+- Makefile works and test of main function of ft\_printf able to call Libft's ft\_itoa.
+- Updated main repo Readme.md to account for current 1 month progress and this week's goals.
+- Updated printf Readme for description and explanation of how my program works (the 3 modules).
 #### 26/12 (Fri 40):
 #### 27/12 (WkEnd, Sat 41):
 #### 28/12 (WkEnd, Sun 42):